 This brief provides a summary of the CHOICES Learning Collaborative Partnership simulation model of a potential reduction in the Mississippi (MS) state child care licensing regulations’ current limit for daily non-educational screen time in child care.
 The limit would decrease from 60 minutes a day to 30 minutes a week.

-Over the past three decades, more and more people have developed obesity.1 Today, nearly nine percent of 2-5 year olds have obesity.2 Now labeled as an epidemic, health care costs for treating obesity-related health conditions such as heart disease and diabetes range from $147 billion to nearly $210 billion per year.3 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise for addressing the epidemic.4 A large body of evidence shows that limiting time watching non-educational television helps kids grow up at a healthy weight.
+Over the past three decades, more and more people have developed obesity.1 Today, nearly nine percent of 2-5 year olds have obesity.2 Now labeled as an epidemic, health care costs for treating obesity-related health conditions such as heart disease and diabetes were $147 billion in 2008.3 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise for addressing the epidemic.4 A large body of evidence shows that limiting time watching non-educational television helps kids grow up at a healthy weight.

 In Mississippi, approximately 35% of 2-5 year olds attend a licensed child care program, either a center or a family daycare home.5 Licensed programs can offer healthy, nurturing environments for children, and this policy can support programs in creating a healthier screen time environment.

 About the Policy to Help Licensing Care Programs Reduce Screen Time

 The policy to limit screen time in child care settings to 30 minutes per week is based on national policy recommendations from pediatricians and child care and public health experts.6 Requiring the policy change through licensing regulations would reach a large number of child care programs.
 The policy change would also help support children’s development of healthy screen use habits.